BrainardLab/MatlabJobSupport/README.md

 This image will be responsible for:
  - installing system dependencies required for Matlab execution
  - installing the ToolboxToolbox for managing Matlab toolbox dependencies
+ - including MatlabJobSupport itself, as a toolbox that can be kept up to date
  - convention for "mounting in" the Matlab installation from the Docker host
  - convention for invoking the container with "host" netowrking, to satsfy the Matlab license
  - convention for "mounting in" a folder to receive the Matlab execution logs